 This event provides one-on-one career guidance for early and mid-career women in informatics.
 The guidance is offered by a group of volunteer AMIA leaders—Career Development Guides—who are women of diverse experiences including research, executive leadership, administration, and service.

-This is a great opportunity to review your CV and discuss your career vision with you one-on-one, on site at the Annual Symposium.
+This is a great opportunity to review your CV and discuss your career vision one-on-one, on site at the Annual Symposium.

 How to Participate and Pre-register

 - Review the profiles of the participating Guides.

 - Select three choices from the Guide list as a potential match for your career goals and interests.

 - Download the pre-registration form and complete the form: name, email contact, 50-word statement, URL link biographical description (optional) and three guide selections.

 - Submit your completed pre-registration form via email to Kelly Evans, Kelly@amia.org.

 - Receive a confirmation email confirming your registration and assigned match by November 1.